 11. The U.S. is the world’s largest producer of natural gas.

 Fracking stats show that the U.S. produced approximately 920 billion cubic meters of natural gas in 2019.
-That amount is roughly 240 billion cubic meters more than Russia’s produce.
+Astoundingly, that amount is roughly 240 billion cubic meters more than Russia’s produce.

 12. Texas is America’s top producer of shale gas.

-Pennsylvania, situated within the Appalachian basin, came next with a production output of 6.7 trillion cubic feet.
+The state’s output production reaches 7.4 trillion cubic feet.
+Situated within the Appalachian basin, Pennsylvania came next with a production output of 6.7 trillion cubic feet.

 13. Frack fluid consists of 99.5% water and sand.